 For Galileo’s search and rescue function – operating as part of the existing international Cospas–Sarsat programme – 77% simulated distress locations can be pinpointed within 2 km, and 95% within 5 km.

 All alerts are detected and forwarded to the Mission Control Centre within a minute and a half, compared to a design requirement of 10 minutes.

-Following this successful validation process, the build-up of the Galileo system can proceed to placing the remaining satellites into orbit and deploying further ground stations.
+Following this successful validation process, the build-up of the Galileo system is proceeding, involving placing the remaining satellites into orbit and deploying further ground stations.

 Two pairs of Galileo 'Full Operational Capability' satellites have subsequently been launched by Soyuz from French Guiana, on 22 August 2014 and 27 March 2015.
 The next launch is planned for September 2015, with another due at the end of the year.